utopia-foss/utopia/doc/faq/frontend.rst

 The combination happens by starting from the lowest level, the base configuration, and recursively updating all entries in the configuration with the entries from the next level.

 The individual files and the resulting meta configuration are also stored alongside your output data, such that all the parameters are in one place.
-The stored meta configuration file can also be used as the run configuration for a new simulation run.
+The stored meta configuration file can also be used as the run configuration for a new simulation run, simply by passing it to ``utopia run``.

 This can be a little bit confusing at first, but no worries: The section below gives a more detailed description of the different use cases.